-Hall (1972) revieved some of the available methods and concluded that multiple linear regression was a better method where the number of gauges for whose data availability was limited to four or five stations.
-It is very well recognized that the areal precipitation estimates derived on the basis of point rainfall observations from a network of sparsely and unevenly distributed precipitation gauges could only be regared as an index of rainfall.
-Even with an ideal gauge coverage, the catch from the gauges cannot be considered to be accurate because of wind influence and other exposure conditions.
+It is very well recognized that the areal precipitation estimates derived on the basis of point rainfall observations from a network of sparsely and unevenly distributed precipitation gauges could only be regarded as an index of rainfall.
+Even with ideal gauge coverage, the catch from the gauges cannot be considered to be accurate because of wind influence and other exposure conditions.

 Radar sensed echo intensity reflected by precipitation could provide useful areal estimates of precipitation over areas with few or no precipitation gauges.
-Precipitation observed by a dense network of precipitation gauges specially set up for the purpose on a temporary basis could be related to echo intensities as sensed by radar to develop reasonable relationships for the area of interest.
+Precipitation observed by a dense network of precipitation gauge specially set up for the purpose on a temporary basis could be related to echo intensities as sensed by radar to develop reasonable relationships for the area of interest.